Prefer to read in Dutch? Click here

 Single-breasted blazers

-If you’re wearing a single-breasted blazer, whether you button it up depends on the number of buttons.
+When wearing a single-breasted blazer, buttoning depends on how many buttons it has.
 If it has one button, keep it fastened.
-For two buttons, always leave the bottom one undone, and the same goes for three buttons.
-With three buttons, the middle one should always be fastened, and the top one is optional.
+For two buttons, always leave the bottom one undone.
+The same rule applies for three buttons: always fasten the middle one, and the top one is optional.

-These rules only apply when standing.
-Think of moments like giving a presentation or having an important conversation.
-Once you sit down, the buttons should be undone.
+These rules only apply when you’re standing, such as during a presentation or important conversation.
+Once you sit down, undo the buttons.
 Of course, you can keep your blazer open all day, but this is only suitable in informal work environments.
 If you want to look polished and follow proper etiquette, keep the blazer buttoned while standing.

 Double-breasted blazers